 - How to handle claims made against the estate

-The private client team at Clough & Willis consists of specialist solicitors with years of experience in dealing with the administration of estates, and all of our solicitors are members of the Society of Trust and Estate Practitioners (STEP), further underlining their industry-accredited expertise.
+The private client team consists of Nicola Finbow, Rhianna Bateson, Ryan Browne and Rafia Faruk all with extensive experience.
+Nicola and Rhianna are specialist solicitors and are members of the Society of Trust and Estate Practitioners (STEP), further underlining their expertise in this area of law.

 Moreover, we can guarantee that you will always be able to speak to a legal expert, rather than a call centre worker, and that your case will be handled from start to finish by the same solicitor you meet initially.